 At Will Adams Centre, we aim to offer excellence and choice to all our students; whatever their ability or needs.
 We aim to achieve this through the removal of barriers to learning and participation.
 We have high expectations of all of our students.
 We want all our students to feel that they are a valued part of our school community.
 We work closely with external agencies in order to support our young people in the best possible way.

 - Educational Psychologists

 The school has an in-school therapist 2 days a week.
 She works with students and parents on a one-to-one basis as well as facilitating group work.

 Therapy at Will Adams

-Therapy is provided on a one to one basis and within groups at Will Adams.
+Therapy is provided on a one-to-one basis and within groups at Will Adams.

-Students are given access to one-to-one therapy on Monday and Wednesday each week.
+Students are given access to one-to-one therapy on a Monday and Wednesday each week.
 They will be formally invited to attend the group sessions.
 No student is forced to attend therapy; it is voluntary.
 These sessions are confidential but the young people are informed of safeguarding procedures and the need to disclose if the therapist deems the young person to be at risk.